 Ownership

-Fourthly, it can search for trademarks owned by a particular person or entity.
-So, you could search for a name (for example ‘John Edwards’), or a company (for example ‘Coles’).
-You will then see any trademarks in the names of these persons/entities.
+Fourthly, you can search for trademarks owned by a particular person or entity.
+For instance, if you enter a name (such as “John Edwards”) or a company name (such as “Coles”), the tool will display any trademarks registered under that name.

 Trade Mark Number

-For more information on the ATST, IP Australia provides a reference card and information sheet with handy tips.
+For more detailed guidance on using the ATST, IP Australia provides an updated reference card and an information sheet with handy tips designed for today’s trademark environment.

 Before You Use The Australian Trade Mark Search Tool

-But before you conduct an Australian Trade Mark search, there are a few things you should be aware of.
-Firstly, you need to have an idea of what you want to trademark.
+Before you conduct an Australian Trade Mark search, there are several factors to consider.
+Firstly, you need to have a clear idea of what you want to trademark in 2025.

-Another crucial step is thinking about what goods and services you intend to use your trade mark in.
-When you apply to register a trade mark, you must provide a description of these potential goods or services.
-It is worth having a look through IP Australia’s Trade Marks Classification Search to help figure this out.
+Another crucial step is determining the goods and services in which you will use your trademark.
+When applying for a trade mark, you must supply a detailed description of these potential goods or services.
+It’s a good idea to consult IP Australia’s Trade Marks Classification Search tool to find the appropriate classes.
+Remember, as of 2025 there remain 45 classes of goods and services, and once your application is filed, you cannot expand this list.

-In working this out, it is a good idea to ask yourself 4 key questions:
+In working this out, consider these four key questions:

 1. Where do you derive your business income?